 - Participate in life-long learning and professional development

-- Participate in extracurricular center activities outside the classroom setting such as planning family events, participating in program and strategic planning
+- Participate in extracurricular center activities outside the classroom setting such as planning family events, participating in the program and strategic planning

 - Maintain records according to state and federal guidelines